 Tisha B’Av – the ninth day of the Hebrew month of Av – is such a moment.
-According to the tradition, the destruction of the first and second Temples took place on this day, together with a series of other tragedies in the history of the people of Israel.
+According to the tradition, the destruction of the first and second Temples took place on this day, as well as a number of other great tragedies in the history of the people of Israel.

 According to the tradition, the keruvim (cherubs) over the Ark in the Temple were fashioned facing each other, cleaving one to the other.
 However, the Midrash tells us that whenever Israel failed to fulfill the Will of God, the keruvim would suddenly miraculously turn away in opposite directions.
 Yet, on the original Tisha B’Av, when the Babylonians entered the Holy of Holies in the Temple, they found that the two keruvim were still locked in an intimate embrace.

 Amid our seeming aloneness and solitude, God is very close.
-Even as he expresses His anger and wrath, God is right beside us.
-Through the brokenness and the shattering shines a great light.
+Even as He/She expresses His/Her anger and wrath, God is right beside us.
+Through the brokenness and the shattering there shines a brilliant light.

-There is a blessing hidden in the darkness of Tisha B’Av.
-There is a deeper truth buried under the sorrow of this day.
+A blessing is hidden in the darkness of Tisha B’Av.
+A deep truth is buried under the sorrow of this day.

 Sri Ramakrishna once went to visit a close devotee who was ill.
 When he saw the terrible condition of the man, Sri Ramakrishna exclaimed: